cdap-guides/cdap-kafka-ingest-guide/README.md

 In order to utilize the `KafkaConsumerFlowlet`, a Kafka zookeeper connection string along with a Kafka topic must be provided as runtime arguments.
 You can provide these to the `KafkaConsumerFlowlet` as runtime arguments of the `KafkaIngestionFlow`.
-The keys of these runtime arguments are (see the [Build and Run Application](#build-and-run-application) section for information on how to pass them to the program at start):
+(See the [Build and Run Application](#build-and-run-application) section for information on how to pass the arguments to the program at the start).
+The keys of these runtime arguments are:

 ```console
 kafka.zookeeper